 Use an Interactive Wand

 When Diagon Alley opened, they also introduced Interactive Wands in addition to the existing stock of replica wands.
 These wands, while they do cost a little more money, interact with the environment at special marked spots (and a few secret ones).
 There are a variety of options, and the best selection is at Ollivanders.
-Bonus tip: Universal also allows you the opportunity to order your wand in advance, so you can start making magic right when you arrive.
+Bonus tip: Universal also allows you the opportunity to order your wand in advance, so you can start making magic in the Wizarding World of Harry Potter right when you arrive.

 Grab a Butterbeer